 - The development of national and regional capacity for compliance in standards and labelling processes.

-Since the meeting in October 2009, membership of the lites.asia network has increased to over 700 participants from 30 countries, with delegates actively participating in IEC meetings, sharing knowledge on local standards and labelling electronically and in regional meetings, plus a number of other cooperative actions.
+Between November 2009 and June 2017, lites.asia served as a forum on energy efficient lighting standards and policies for policymakers and other stakeholders involved in standards development and implementation in the Asia-Pacific region.
+This has included eleven regional meetings, 21 newsletters, support for regional attendance at IEC standards meetings, webinars, reports and other resources hosted on the lites.asia website.
+Membership of the lites.asia network grew to over 700 participants from 30 countries, with delegates actively participating in IEC meetings, sharing knowledge on local standards and labelling electronically and in regional meetings, plus a number of other cooperative actions.